 The topic of skills-based hiring is not new and comes up every few years.
-In fact, I co-wrote an opinion piece on this topic 3 years ago:
+In fact, I co-wrote an opinion piece on Skills-Based Hiring 3 years ago.

 LinkedIn’s announcement checks all the boxes.
 Unfortunately it doesn’t move the needle.
 There is a grand total of 8 companies under the programme offering a mere 6 job roles: customer service, data analyst, project manager, recruiter, supply chain coordinator and sales development.